wimvanderbauwhede/HaskellMOOC/Tutorial-scripts-drafts/wk3-grow-a-tree-article.md

 If you type this into ghci, you will see the values returned when you construct these trees, so long as your `Tree` datatype derives the `Show` type class.

-Look at the type of the values :
+Look at the type of this value in ghci :

     let l = Node 3 Leaf Leaf
     :t l